-Without ABS you still have normal brake functions.
-Drive and brake as you always have.

-Vehicles with ABS have yellow malfunction lamps to tell you if something isn't working.

-As a system check on newer vehicles, the malfunction lamp comes on at start-up for a bulb check and then goes out quickly.
-On older systems, the lamp could stay on until you are driving over five mph.

-If the lamp stays on after the bulb check, or goes on once you are under way, you may have lost ABS control on one or more wheels.

-Remember, if your ABS malfunctions, you still have regular brakes.
+- Without ABS, you still have normal brake functions.
+Drive and brake as you always have. - Vehicles with ABS have yellow malfunction lamps to tell you if something is not working. - As a system check on newer vehicles, the malfunction lamp comes on at start-up for a bulb check and then goes out quickly.
+On older systems, the lamp could stay on until you are driving over 5 mph. - If the lamp stays on after the bulb check or goes on once you are under way, you may have lost ABS control on one or more wheels. - Remember: If your ABS malfunctions, you still have regular brakes.
 Drive normally, but get the system serviced soon.